bilal2vec/L2/README.md

 -   dtype **done**

+-   broadcasting

+    -   both tensors need broadcasting; (2, 1, 2) (1, 2, 1)
--   operators
+    -   generalize broadcasting function for multiple operators
+    -   stride should be 0 on broadcasted dimensions

+    -   find what the size of the resulting tensor should be
+    -   clone both tensors a and b
+    -   change their sizes to match the size of the resulting tensor
+    -   change the elements of strides that have been broadcasted in sizes to be 0
+    -   create a new vector to hold the results
+    -   iterate over the new sizes
+    -   for each lowest level for loop, use get_physical_idx to convert the symbolic idxs to actual idxs and add the elements from both tensors
+    -   return a new tensor

+*   operators

     -   same sizes and broadcasting

-    -   both tensors need broadcasting; (2, 1, 2) (1, 2, 1)
--   \+ \- / \* (by scalars, tensors, etc)
+*   \+ \- / \* (by scalars, tensors, etc)
--   mat dot
+*   mat dot
--   concat
+*   concat

--   operability between tensors of different types
+*   operability between tensors of different types
--   changing dtypes
+*   changing dtypes
--   return dtype
+*   return dtype
--   return size
+*   return size

     -   use structs to store sizes and strides

--   store the data as a pointer and return a pointer whenever indexing
+*   store the data as a pointer and return a pointer whenever indexing
--   also handle cloning tensors
+*   also handle cloning tensors
--   copying
+*   copying

 ## things to know